Email your photos & stories

 1974 - Pilots from 89 A, B & D Squadrons meet up in Las Vegas

-In 1974, some 8 years after graduating, Black Robertson, Dick Northcote and Ron Shimmons found themselves on exchange tours in the States - Black was at Luke AFB, Arizona, as an Instructor Pilot on Phantoms; Dick was there too doing the Instructor Pilot course prior to his tour at MacDill AFB in Florida whilst Ron was flying U2s from Edwards AFB, California.
+In 1974, some 8 years after graduating, Black Robertson, Dick Northcote and Ron Shimmons found themselves on exchange tours in the States Black was at Luke AFB, Arizona as an Instructor Pilot on Phantoms, Dick was there too doing the Instructor Pilot course prior to his tour at MacDill AFB in Florida and Ron was flying U2s from Edwards AFB, California.

 Black Robertson